indykite/indykite-sdk-web/README.md

 };
 ```

 When a user sends a request to reset his password, he will get an email containing a reference ID in the link confirming the password resetting.
-You need to extract this ID from the URL and pass it to the `IKUICore.renderForm` function as an `otpToken` property.
+You need to extract this ID from the URL and pass it to the `IKUICore.renderForm` function as an `token` property.

 ```ts
 import ReactDOM from "react-dom";